intel-analytics/BigDL-2.x/python/nano/example/tensorflow/segmentation/Readme.md

 # BigDL-Nano Image Segmentation Example with Tensorflow

-This example describe how BigDL Nano optimizes Image Segmentation example.
+This example describes how to use BigDL Nano to optimize a TensorFlow image segmentation example.

 ## Quick Start